priendeau/Fnct.d/README.rst

 By calling '*Functor*' I  will refer to a  transient way  to call  conventionnal function and / or application with really general function statement.
 To use as simplification of statement and to simplify uses in End-Users test and uses.

+By calling '*Stub*' I will refer to a function ancestor replaced by a modern Fnct.D function name and or any Short-Named Function to replace a long function name.
+It's also used in one way function uses.
+Like BoolVarTestVarCreation is becoming versatile and will not only offer a one if / fi template, but some stub will be generated to render easy to understand and use it .
+We do predict upcoming BoolVarTestVarCreation showing entering in higher mangling and will cover [ if - elif ], [ elif, elif ], [ elif , fi ] logical pair and will not only generate simple assertion based on scoped variable.

 Term '*general function statement*', stand for nominal function with less than 3 lines of code or only to hide End-User usuability out of conventionnal method